Google AdSense is one of the easiest ways to make money online even if you are getting started with online businesses or you are already a pro.

 Copy the AdSense code for the ad unit you just created and head over to your blog and paste the code anywhere you want the ads to appear.

 However, do not manually paste the code inside blog posts.
 This is a very difficult way to do it.
-Instead, use plugins and widgets that automatically inserts the ads into your content.
+Instead, use plugins and widgets that automatically insert the ads into your content.

 For this purpose, you can use Ad Inserter plugin which is what I use on my AdSense monetized blog.
 You are free to search and install other plugins you like as well.
 There is a handful of them and they are free.